Window Spool

 • A RowNumber column, created by a Sequence Project operator.
 This is simply a row_number within the current partition.

-• Optionally, a BottomRowNumber column, computed by a Compute Scalar operator as the RowNumber column plus the number of rows FOLLOWING (or minus the number of rows PRECEDING) for the end of the window.
-If the end of the window is defined as CURRENT_ROW (or as any of its equivalents 0 FOLLOWING or 0 PRECEDING), then there is no BottomRowNumber column in the input; the operator processes this as if BottomRowNumber is equal to RowNumber for all rows.
+• Optionally, a BottomRowNumber column, computed by a Compute Scalar operator as the RowNumber column plus the number of rows FOLLOWING (or minus the number of rows PRECEDING) for the end of the frame.
+If the end of the frame is defined as CURRENT_ROW (or as any of its equivalents 0 FOLLOWING or 0 PRECEDING), then there is no BottomRowNumber column in the input; the operator processes this as if BottomRowNumber is equal to RowNumber for all rows.

 Algorithm for RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW

-All rows that have the same value in the ORDER BY columns use the same window.
+All rows that have the same value in the ORDER BY columns see the same frame.
 To save performance, the same optimization between Window Spool and Stream Aggregate that is used for fast-track optimization is also used, in a slightly different way, for RANGE specifications.
 After a change in the ORDER BY columns, Window Spool returns that row, followed by all (read ahead) rows with the same ORDER BY columns, so Stream Aggregate adds those rows to the running totals is has.
 For the rest of those rows, Window Spool then outputs only the row itself, so Stream Aggregate resets the individual column values but leaves all aggregations unchanged.

 This version of the algorithm expects only two specific columns in the input rows: